vincentakulinda/vincentakulinda/README.md

 <h1 align="center">Hi 👋, I'm Vincent Akulinda</h1>
-<h3 align="center">As a cybersecurity and data enthusiast, I thrive at the intersection of defending systems and revealing data's stories.
+<h3 align="center">As a Data Analyst and cybersecurity enthusiast, I thrive at the intersection of  revealing data's stories and defending systems.
 I'm on a mission to make the digital world more secure and insightful, one line of code at a time.
 Join me on this journey of continuous learning and innovation.</h3>

 - 🌱 I’m currently learning **python web scraping**